See all chapters of A Guide to Solvency II.

 The requirements are:

-- Sub-outsourcing and Oversight: The EBA guidelines introduce specific considerations for sub-outsourcing, where a service provider may further outsource a portion of the services it is contracted to deliver.
+- Sub-Outsourcing and Oversight: The Outsourcing Guidelines introduce specific considerations for sub-outsourcing, where a service provider may further outsource a portion of the services it is contracted to deliver.
 (Re)insurers must ensure that they retain adequate oversight and control over the entire outsourcing chain, including sub-outsourcing arrangements.
 This involves ensuring that the original service provider remains accountable and that all sub-outsourcing agreements meet the same rigorous standards of governance, risk management and operational resilience as the primary outsourcing agreement.

-- Data Security and Confidentiality: Another key aspect of the EBA guidelines is the protection of data.
+- Data Security and Confidentiality: Another key aspect of the Outsourcing Guidelines is the protection of data.
 (Re)insurers must ensure that outsourced services, particularly those involving the processing of sensitive or personal data, adhere to stringent data security and confidentiality standards.
-This includes ensuring compliance with relevant data protection regulations, such as the General Data Protection Regulation (GDPR), and establishing clear protocols for data access storage, and transfer within the outsourcing arrangements.
+This includes ensuring compliance with relevant data protection regulations, such as the GDPR, and establishing clear protocols for data access, storage and transfer within the outsourcing arrangements.

-- Governance and Board Accountability: The EBA guidelines reinforce the need for governance structures that ensure senior management and the board retain full accountability for outsourced activities.
+- Governance and Board Accountability: The Outsourcing Guidelines reinforce the need for governance structures that ensure senior management and the board retain full accountability for outsourced activities.
 This aligns closely with Solvency II’s requirements, where the board must oversee outsourcing arrangements, ensuring they do not dilute the firm’s governance framework.
-Boards are required to approve outsourcing policies, oversee the selection of service providers and ensure that any outsourcing arrangement does not impede the firm’s ability to meet its regulatory obligations.318
+Boards are required to approve outsourcing policies, oversee the selection of service providers and ensure that any outsourcing arrangement does not impede the firm’s ability to meet its regulatory obligations.545

-Importantly, boards and senior management, especially those in Senior Management Functions (SMFs), cannot delegate their accountability.
+Importantly, boards and senior management, especially those in SMFs, cannot delegate their accountability.
 They remain responsible for the monitoring and supervision of outsourced functions, ensuring that the (re)insurer’s governance framework remains robust.

-Responsibility for the aforementioned requirements is with the board of a Solvency II (re)insurer, which is ultimately responsible for ensuring that the company adheres to all regulatory requirements, including the establishment and maintenance of robust governance structures.
-The board must set the tone at the top, ensuring a culture of risk awareness and regulatory compliance permeates throughout the organisation.320
+Responsibility for the aforementioned requirements is with the board of a Solvency II (re)insurer, which is ultimately responsible for ensuring that the firm adheres to all regulatory requirements, including the establishment and maintenance of robust governance structures.
+The board must set the tone at the top, ensuring a culture of risk awareness and regulatory compliance permeates throughout the organisation.547

 The board must oversee key governance functions set out above (including risk management, compliance, internal audit and actuarial functions), ensuring that these areas operate independently and effectively.